sictweb/dps945/standards.md

 ## Course standards

-The information below, provided in a written style from your professor, is intended for students in the BTI425 course.
+The information below, provided in a written style from your professor, is intended for students in the DPS945 and WEB525 courses.
 It is your responsibility to read, understand, and follow them.

 <br>